 In this paper, we present dtsPBC with iteration extended with immediate multiactions, called discrete time stochastic and immediate Petri box calculus (dtsiPBC), which is a discrete time analog of sPBC.
 The latter calculus has iteration and immediate multiactions within the context of a continuous time domain.
 The step operational semantics is constructed with the use of labeled probabilistic transition systems.
 The denotational semantics is defined in terms of a subclass of labeled discrete time stochastic and immediate PNs (LDTSPNs with immediate transitions, LDTSIPNs), based on the extension of DTSPNs with transition labeling and immediate transitions, called dtsi-boxes.
-LDTSIPNs possess some features of discrete time deterministic and stochastic PNs (DTDSPNs) [62] and discrete deterministic and stochastic PNs (DDSPNs) [61], but in LDTSIPNs simultaneous transition firings are possible while in DTDSPNs and DDSPNs only firings of single transitions are allowed.
+LDTSIPNs possess some features of discrete time deterministic and stochastic PNs (DTDSPNs) [76] and discrete deterministic and stochastic PNs (DDSPNs) [75], but in LDTSIPNs simultaneous transition firings are possible while in DTDSPNs and DDSPNs only firings of single transitions are allowed.
 A consistency of both semantics is demonstrated.
-The corresponding stochastic process, which is a semi-Markov chain (SMC), is constructed and investigated, with the purpose of performance evaluation, which is the same for both semantics.
-Further, we propose step stochastic bisimulation equivalence allowing one to identify stochastic processes with similar behaviour that are however differentiated by the semantics of the calculus.
-We examine the interrelations of the proposed relation with other equivalences of the calculus.
+The corresponding stochastic process, the underlying semi-Markov chain (SMC), is constructed and investigated, with the purpose of performance evaluation, which is the same for both semantics.
+In addition, the alternative solution methods are developed, based on the underlying discrete time Markov chain (DTMC) and its reduction (RDTMC) by eliminating vanishing states.
+Further, we propose step stochastic bisimulation equivalence allowing one to identify algebraic processes with similar behaviour that are however differentiated by the semantics of the calculus.
+We examine the interrelations of the proposed relation with other equivalences of the algebra.
 We describe how step stochastic bisimulation equivalence can be used to reduce transition systems of expressions and their underlying SMCs while preserving the qualitative and the quantitative behaviour.
-We prove that the mentioned equivalence guarantees identity of the stationary behaviour.
-This property implies a coincidence of performance indices based on steady-state probabilities of the modeled stochastic systems.
+We prove that the mentioned equivalence guarantees identity of the stationary behaviour and the residence time properties.
+This implies coincidence of performance indices based on steady-state probabilities of the modeled stochastic systems.
 The equivalences possessing the property can be used to reduce the state space of a system and thus simplify its performance evaluation, what is usually a complex problem due to the state space explosion.
-At last, we present a case study of a system with two processors and a common shared memory explaining how to model concurrent systems with the calculus and analyze their performance, as well as in which way to reduce the systems while preserving their performance indices and making simpler the performance evaluation.
-The first results on this subject can be found in [59].
+We present a case study of a system with two processors and a common shared memory explaining how to model concurrent systems with the calculus and analyze their performance, as well as in which way to reduce the systems while preserving their performance indices and making simpler the performance evaluation.
+At last, we consider differences and similarities between dtsiPBC and other SPAs to determine the advantages of our calculus.